-Nansa’s Sleep Service aims to be there for families whose children have additional needs and experience ongoing sleep difficulties; and is currently funded by the Norfolk & Waveney NHS clinical commissioning groups.
+Nansa’s Sleep Service aims to be there for families of children, with SEND, experiencing ongoing sleep difficulties; and is currently funded by the NHS Norfolk & Waveney Integrated Care Board (ICB).

 Parents, carers and other professionals continually raise the problem of poor sleep patterns as a major issue in parenting children with disabilities & additional needs.